charles7668/Mxx/README.md

 ```

 - The backend executable will be generated as: `Mxx`
-- The frontend static files will be built into the `dist/` folder
+- The frontend static files will be output to the `dist/` folder